msc-east/GLEMOS_Utilities/README.md

 ## The GLEMOS User Manual

-A copy of the GLEMOS User Manual can be found in the root directory of each of the four GLEMOS repositories.
+A copy of 'The_GLEMOS_User_Manual.pdf' can be found in the root directory of each of the four GLEMOS repositories.

 ## About GLEMOS